markjsapp/PuppeteerFramework/README.md

 # Puppeteer Framework
-This framework utilizies Cucumber/BDD and Google's Puppeteer.
+This framework utilizies Cucumber/BDD and Google's Puppeteer API.
 By using Gherkin language we're able to test Amazon.com's search functionalities.
 Reports are generated via HTML-Reporter and can be configured to auto generate once a test has been completed.

 ## Automation Running
 ![](https://thumbs.gfycat.com/ShyVagueBalloonfish-size_restricted.gif)